cliffren/PENCIL/README.md

 ## License
 PENCIL is licensed under the GNU General Public License v3.0. <br>
 PENCIL will be updated frequently with new features and improvements.
-If you have any questions, please submit them on the [GitHub issues page](https://github.com/cliffren/PENCIL/issues).
+If you have any questions, please submit them on the [GitHub issues page](https://github.com/cliffren/PENCIL/issues) or check the list of [Frequently asked questions](https://cliffren.github.io/PENCIL/examples/FAQ/PENCIL_FAQ.html).